umbraco/UmbracoDocs/14/umbraco-cms/reference/security/two-factor-authentication.md

 ### Customizing the login screen

 The 2FA login screen can also be customized.
-This should be done if you have a 2FA provider that does not require a one-time code to be entered.
+This should be done if you have a 2FA provider that requires something else than a one-time code to be entered.

 You should only customize the 2FA login screen in certain cases, for example: